 2. Assess Your Needs and Lay Out Your Goals

-Your buyer’s agent will assess your needs and ask you the right questions to help you narrow down where you would like to live in South Carolina.
+Your local buyer’s agent will assess your needs and ask you the right questions to help you narrow down where you would like to live in South Carolina.
 He or she may suggest certain areas based on your financial situation.

 Do you want an ocean-facing property?
 Do you want to live in a city with a college?
 Do you want to live in a quiet community where you can enjoy retirement?
 Your buyer’s agent will help you find the perfect location.